13 Awesome Words For Women You Need to Start Using Right Now

 I think the closest equivalent we have to colleen (from the Irish cailín) in our culture might be “virgin.”
 But that word has all sorts of strange and ridiculous baggage.
 I like this word’s simplicity: a colleen is merely an unmarried girl.

 Meaning a woman who flirts lightly, coquette carries much more positive connotations than often used counterparts like “tease,” “harlot,” and “strumpet.”
+Not to mention, a tufted coquette is also an awesome hummingbird that flaunts orange and green feathers.

 Though this word is often used in reference to a widow, a dowager can take the form of any high-class, wealthy, or dignified elderly woman — not just those with deceased husbands.

 A doyenne is the feminine version of a badass leader who possesses the trifecta for power: seniority, authority, and rank.
+Merriam-Webster defines her as "a person considered to be knowledgeable or uniquely skilled as a result of long experience in some field of endeavor."
+In other words, she knows exactly what she's doing.

 Synonymous with female guardians, duennas in popular literature include Minerva McGonagall from Harry Potter and Effie Trinket from The Hunger Games.
+Speaking of the Harry Potter series, if you want to read about all the times Professor McGonagall was an absolute badass, look no further.
+You won't be disappointed.

 The Girl with the Dragon Tattoo springs to mind for termagant, which means a trouble-making woman, prone to fits of violence or brawling.
+This word is a reminder, especially when it comes to characters in movies, that women aren't one dimensional and shouldn't be portrayed as such.

-Regina has long been the official title for a queen, as in “Elizabeth Regina” or “Mother of heaven, regina of the clouds” (Wallace Stevens) or “How’s it going you implacable Regina?”
+Regina has long been the official Latin title for a queen, as in “Elizabeth Regina” or “Mother of heaven, regina of the clouds” (Wallace Stevens) or “How’s it going you implacable Regina?”

 I admit to being a bit of a slattern at times — an untidy or slovenly lady.
 And I'm okay with that.
 The dishes can wait until after I’ve ushered in a new world order.